jbdamask/evals4life/OPENAI/eval_example_privacy_policy/README.md

 # OpenAI Evals Example: Privacy Policy Classification

-This directory contains a complete workflow for running OpenAI evaluations using their Evals API.
+This repo contains a complete workflow for running OpenAI evaluations using their Evals API.
 The scripts are designed to work together, automatically passing variables between steps.

 ## Prerequisites